 Here are some ideas.
 On a daily basis, how about creating some routines for your body and soul?
 Daily meditation, walks, dancing, reading, bubble baths are all wonderful activities.
 A great way to create a routine around these things is to build a schedule where you string a few together and do them at the same time each day.
 For instance, I have been enjoying doing some cardio exercise followed by yoga followed by meditation in the morning.
 They flow nicely together and I enjoy that the routine combines movement and stillness.
 How about creating a routine around your work?
 Maybe that looks like getting a cup of coffee and planning your day or writing for a half hour before you check your emails and respond to outside requests.
 And dining routines can be very helpful whether you are busy and want an easier way to get dinner on the table, or if you are working on developing a new pattern of eating.

 Routines can most definitely be created with other people too.
-Why not create a routine with someone you love to meet on a regular basis for an activity that is fun?
+How about creating a routine with someone you love to meet on a regular basis for an activity that is fun?
 Many people have weekly bowling nights or monthly book clubs or regular events of all sorts.
 Creating a routine with a friend or loved one is a way to guarantee that you will get together regularly.
 And getting into the habit of doing more of what you want in your life is the path to a fuller and more satisfying life.